"I'll be a better single parent than all of my high school girlfriends combined!"

 In order to create a baby, a man and a woman need to have sex.
 Strictly speaking for the man this is an act of minimal investment since he can (and sometimes does) ditch the woman and leave her holding the bag (or baby, if you will).
-Unless she gets an abortion (which she never does) or puts the baby up for adoption, she either has to raise the child alone or with the help of a stepfather.
+Unless she gets an abortion (which she only very rarely does

 This trope is what happens when the sperm donor, having been absent for most of the child's life, is revealed to be the father and all of a sudden everything is chillin' between him and his long ago Love Child.

 in spite of not actually having done a whole heck of a lot to deserve it.
 This trope is commonly averted if the stepfather is a sympathetic character in the story.
 On the flip side, if there is a stepfather and we hardly even see him, chances are that sperm daddy is going to be the one referred to lovingly at the end of the story.

-of Chosen Conception Partner.
+of Chosen Conception Partner

 Be wary of spoilers as you read.

 - Deconstructed in Sakende Yaruze!.
 When they initially meet for the first time Shino is reluctant but quickly decides to take Nakaya in and they get along well despite the fact Shino wasn't there for the first 17 years of Nakaya's life.
 However, their relationship proceeds to go through a series of ups and downs, Shino trying to act like a father when Nakaya doesn't want him to or not acting like a father when he does want him to, while Nakaya at times idolizes Shino and then at others pushes him away.
 In the end Nakaya decides to move out because he feels uncomfortable with his father's new relationship but doesn't want to ask Shino to give it up because their father-son bond is too new for him to feel right in doing so.